 Obviously, by throwing in a seemingly odd word, the poet is able to describe more than baseball.
 He was talking about intentions, deception and the need to appear to be one thing but actually be another.
 It is a poem not just about the “pitcher’s art,” but also about the art of pitching words, something we all do, whether writers or speakers.

 One way of looking at this poem, and there are many, is to think of the pitcher here as representing a poet and his craft.
 “His passion how to avoid the obvious.”
 The poet consistently pitches words in a way others don’t.
 We are told the others want to be “comprehended.”
-In this kind of game the others intend to be caught.
+Journalists and scientists write words that denote a literal meaning.
+In this kind of game the others throw one type of ball.
+The intention is known.
+They desire that their meaning will be caught.
 A pitcher on the other hand, wishes to be a “moment misunderstood.”
 Not forever misunderstood but for a moment.
 Why?

 I don’t want to ruin the poem for anyone by saying this is the only interpretation of this poem.
 I would never say that, lest I ignore the other mysteries in the poem.
 There are lines here that go beyond baseball or poetry.
 I think this poem could also be read as advice to readers.
-It could also be taken as the art of handling metaphors and diction.
+It could also be taken as the art of handling yourself with others.
 I only mention these because it may be a way into the poem for some who may wonder why the language seems to make a kind of sense but not perfect sense.
 It’s the same feeling that a batter feels when he swings at a seemingly perfect pitch and misses.
-Most batters “understand too late” but they do understand.
+Most batters “understand too late” but they been duped by a sinker.

 You can throw your own ideas around on this one.
 Maybe one of you reading will hit on an idea strong enough to leave my ideas behind.
 Go ahead, take a swing.
 Leave a note if you like.